sofiavldd2005/E-Rocket-flight-software/README.md

 - `mocap_interface` & `mocap_interface`: These packages were adapted from the [Pegasus project](https://github.com/PegasusResearch/pegasus).
 - `px4_msgs`: This package was sourced from [official Repository](https://github.com/PX4/px4_msgs).
 - `px4_msgs`: This package was sourced from [official Repository](https://github.com/PX4/px4_ros_com).

-## Contributing

-The E-Rocket project is not open for contributions.
-However, if you have suggestions or improvements, feel free to open an issue.

-## License

-TODO